kt140/ECE445_SeniorDesign/Notebooks/Wonjoon/ReadMe.md

 # 2021-03-30 Power Board PCB Finalization <a name= "#PBF"></a>

- Helped Yei and Lukas finishing up the power board's PCB layout.
+ For the past 10 days, I had COVID and was under quarantine.
+After being hack, I helped Yei and Lukas finishing up the power board's PCB layout.
 Main thing I paid attention was effective component placement for heat dissipation.
 Because the power board need to be able to step down upto 22V to 5V (and 7V), there will a lot of heat dissipation through out the board.
 In addition, 2A trace and other relatively high amp traces exist on the board.
 Therefore, it was important to place components carefully considering the heat dissipation.
 To enhance the current trances, large polygon pour was implemented on both signal layers of the board.

 # 2021-04-02 MCU Board Assembly Day 1 <a name= "#Assembly1"></a>